Holdy/protograph/README.md

 Protograph is a (very) simple RDF style graph database.

-Creating a client by saying where the data should be stored:
+Create a client by saying where the data should be stored:
 ```
    var protograph = require('protograph');
    var proto = protograph.create({directory:'/mydata/testGraph/'});